Csmolina/python-pizza-planet/README.md

 - Make sure you've installed all the neccesary dependencies

-- Run the test command
+- Run the populate command

 ```bash
 make populate